BadMannersXYZ/upload-generator/README.md

 }
 ```

-Uppercase letters are optional.
-Only include your username for websites that you wish to generate descriptions for.
+Uppercase letters for usernames are optional.
+Only include your username for websites that you wish to generate descriptions/stories for.

 #### Basic formatting